“Each person is a

 My understanding of how the brain, mind and body interacts comes from various insights taken from theorists such as: Sigmund Freud, Carl Jung, Carl Rogers, Erik Erikson, Alfred Adler to modern-day scholars including but not limited to Eric Berne, James Masterson, M.D, John N. Briere, Alice Miller, Aphrodite Matsakis, Francine Shapiro, Peter Levine, and Fritz Perls.
 I consolidate all of these methods and practices in an effort to make the best of what has been proven and accepted by the psychological community.

-I am a licensed Marriage and Family Therapist, with a Master of Arts Degree in Psychology from Pepperdine University in California and a Bachelor of Science Degree in Communications from the University of Illinois.
+I have been a licensed Marriage and Family Therapist, with a Master of Arts Degree in Psychology and a Bachelor of Science Degree in Communications..

 In addition, I have consulted with a variety of businesses, athletic teams, city governments and organizations researching consumer trends and facilitating team-building, marketing, and strategic planning.